What is global investing?

 And with decades of expected global growth ahead — particularly from emerging markets — it might even prove to be a very lucrative time to start.

 The unique risks of global investing — including currency fluctuations, political turmoil and unfamiliar business practices — should never be overlooked.
-Newer investors might try a low-stakes approach using an app that lets you invest with just your "spare change."
+Newer investors might try a low-stakes approach of using an investment app.

-But as long as you conduct due diligence, taking your investing globally in 2021 can be one of the smartest financial moves you make.
+But as long as you conduct due diligence, taking your investing globally can be one of the smartest financial moves you make.